rakeshjetty2000-alt/Coffee-Shop-Sales/README.md

-# Coffee-Shop-Sales
+# ☕ Coffee Shop Sales Analytics Dashboards
 ### 1. Project Overview

-This project is a comprehensive Power BI dashboard designed to analyze and visualize sales performance for a Coffee Shop business.
-It provides insights into key business metrics, customer behavior, product performance, and time-based sales trends.

-The goal of this dashboard is to help stakeholders make data‑driven decisions to improve operational efficiency and boost revenue.
+This project presents an end-to-end business intelligence solution built using Power BI and MySQL to analyze sales performance for a coffee shop.
+The goal of this dashboard is to help stakeholders understand revenue trends, product performance, customer behavior, and operational efficiency through interactive visualizations.

+### 2. Key Objectives

+Centralize and clean raw sales data stored in MySQL

+Build a dynamic and interactive Power BI dashboard

+Provide insights into daily/weekly/monthly sales, product demand, store performance, and peak business hours

+Enable data-drive

 ### 2. Key Features of the Dashboard